HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/FlexContainer_Properties.md

 *   SegmentedUI
 *   Browser

-Example
+### Example

-{% highlight voltMx %}//Sample code to set the clipBounds property of a FlexContainer widget.
+{% highlight VoltMx %}//Sample code to set the clipBounds property of a FlexContainer widget.
 //Here, the clipBounds property is used to clip the child widgets. frmHome.flexcontainer1.clipBounds = true;